GeoSensorWebLab/D162-WMS/README.markdown

 $ node compile.js
 ```

-To set up live refresh of the stylesheets, use [kosmtik][] to set up a testing server.
+To set up live refresh of the stylesheets, use [Kosmtik][] to set up a testing server.
 In the following examples the CartoCSS project is named `styles/nedat.mml`; for a different stylesheet, pass in the path to it instead.
 For Docker users, only files in the `styles` and `data` directory will have live sync enabled.

 ```sh
 $ kosmtik serve styles/nedata.mml